 We had a lot of adventures together.
 This was us in Turkey.

 You Have Always Been Independent: You have always been able to entertain yourself and find joy and happiness in almost any circumstance.
 I remember one time putting you in time-out.
 A few minutes later I walked by your room, where you were obediently sitting in the corner, but you were singing to yourself while playing a make-believe game.
 I thought, “That stinker…he is having fun!
 Time-out is not supposed to be fun.”
 I was fit-to-be-tied by the time your dad came home that evening.
 I met him at the door almost in hysterics yelling, “I can’t make our son miserable!
 No matter what punishment I dole out, he’s always happy!!”
 As frustrated as I was in that moment, I learned this was a great gift God had given you.
-I knew that no matter what life threw at you, your joyous attitude would serve you well and get you through difficult times.
+I knew no matter what life threw at you, your joyous attitude would serve you well and see you through difficult times.

-With every minute passing like an hour, we eventually heard an officer’s voice on the speaker, “We found him!”
+With every minute passing like an hour, we heard an officer’s voice on the speaker, “We found him!”
 Having walked across the 40-acre campus, by yourself, you were surprised when we hysterically rushed up the stairs to the church’s Family Life Center.
-You knew this is where you would find your best friend, and you did not understand why we were all so upset by your absence.
+You knew this is where you would find your best friend, and you did not understand why we were so upset by your absence.
 In your mind, you had simply walked over to share a bagel with your buddy.
 You looked at all of us in surprise, almost to say, “Where else would I be?”
 It reminded me of when Jesus’ parents were franticly looking for their lost son and found Him in the temple.
 Jesus responded, “Why are you searching for me?
 Didn’t you know I had to be in my Father’s house?”
 Caz, you were also found in your Father’s house, but at that moment, you were in my DOGHOUSE!

 This was another skill you learned.
 Starting at fourteen you began blacksmithing.

-You have a keen business mind and are always looking for a way to make a dollar (including constant negotiating with your dad and me!).
-Unrelated to the gumball machine business, in middle school you would race to the vending machines between classes and buy stacks of gum for .50 cents a pack.
+You have a keen business mind and are always looking for a way to make a dollar (including constant negotiating with Dad and me!).
+Unrelated to the gumball business, in middle school you would race to the vending machines between classes and buy stacks of gum for .50 cents a pack.
 You would then stand in the hallway and sell the individual sticks to classmates for .25 cents apiece.
 Although a small dollar amount, you were making five times your money!
 The entrepreneurial bug struck you young.

 You are Strong and Walk into the Battle: